Skip to content

 GET /api/runs List recent runs (metadata only).

-GET /api/runs/{run_id} Run metadata (run.json).
+GET /api/runs/{trace_id} Run metadata (meta.json).

-GET /api/runs/{run_id}/events Events array for the run.
+GET /api/runs/{trace_id}/spans Span array plus the compatibility events projection for the run.

-GET /api/runs/{run_id}/paths Local filesystem paths for the run (run_dir, run_json, events_jsonl).
+GET /api/runs/{trace_id}/paths Local filesystem paths for the run (run_dir, meta_json, spans_jsonl).

-POST /api/runs/{run_id}/rename Rename a run (body: {"run_name": "..."}, updates run.json).
+POST /api/runs/{trace_id}/rename Rename a run (body: {"run_name": "..."}, updates meta.json).

-GET / Static UI (agentdbg/ui_static/index.html).
+GET / Static UI (maida/ui_static/index.html).

 Default bind: 127.0.0.1:8712.
-The UI fetches runs and events from these endpoints and renders a timeline.
+The UI fetches runs and span data from these endpoints and renders a timeline.

 UI overview